Inspiration for the Popular Wedding Tradition: Something Borrowed

 Follow the example of Kate Middleton, Duchess of Cambridge, borrowing a tiara from the queen.
 Ask your mother or grandmother to loan you an heirloom piece of jewelry or a hair accessory to wear for your wedding day.
 Examples include bracelets, rings, necklaces, earrings, brooches, tiaras, and hair combs.

 Consider, too, asking your male relatives to borrow a special cufflink or tie tack.
 You can either choose to wear the piece or incorporate it into your bouquet for added sparkle.
-In the end, just remember to remove it and not to use your bouquet for the toss!
+In the end, just remember to remove it and not use your bouquet for the toss!

 First Dance Song